TOAST3R/algorithms-divide-conquer/README.md

 ## The sorting problem

-The problem is to find a way to order an array of integers
+The problem is to order an array of integers

 | Algorithm      | time complexity | Implementation                |
 | -------------- |:---------------:| -----------------------------:|